armory3d/armory_docs/graphics/antialiasing.md

 ![](/graphics/img/aa/smaa.jpg)

 ### Temporal AA
 Used in Deferred High path.
-For dynamic scenes, velocity buffer is required for repojection.
+For dynamic scenes, a velocity buffer is required for reprojection.
 ![](/graphics/img/aa/taa_smaa.jpg)

 ### Super-sampling